What are Council Rates?

 Local Governments set a 'rate in the dollar' as part of their Annual Budget process when they are determining the revenue required to be raised by rates for that year's expenditure.
 There is also a minimum rate set each year to ensure all residents contribute in an equal manner.
 The minimum rate generally applies to undeveloped properties.

-Services for which seperate charges may be made include refuse collection (annual charge with rates), building and planning approvals, and a wide range of professional assistance.
+Services for which separate charges may be made include refuse collection (annual charge with rates), building and planning approvals, and a wide range of professional assistance.

 Who pays Council Rates?